Accredited by the BPS, a two-year full-time professional training course leading to qualification as an Educational Psychologist.

-This two-year full-time professional training programme leads to qualification as an Educational Psychologist and eligibility for registration with the Health and Care Professions Council (HCPC) as an Educational Psychologist, after a further year of supervised practice in a local authority psychological service and obtaining the Qualification in Educational Psychology (Scotland) (Stage 2).
+This two-year full-time professional training course leads to qualification as an Educational Psychologist and eligibility for registration with the Health and Care Professions Council (HCPC) as an Educational Psychologist, after a further year of supervised practice in an accredited local authority psychological service and obtaining the Qualification in Educational Psychology (Scotland) (Stage 2).

-A key feature of the programme at Dundee is Problem Based Learning (PBL) which has been shown to be effective in promoting the development of active independent learning as well as collaborative learning.
-PBL provides an integrated model of teaching and learning as it crosses subject boundaries.
+A key feature of the course at Dundee is Problem Based Learning (PBL) which has been shown to be effective in promoting the development of active independent learning as well as collaborative learning.
+PBL will provide you with an integrated model of teaching and learning as it crosses subject boundaries.

-The programme incorporates a spiral curriculum whereby there is an iterative revisiting of topics, subjects or themes throughout the programme.
-Trainees build new knowledge on prior knowledge and achieve better understanding by exploring topics at deepening levels and in more complexity.
+The course incorporates a spiral curriculum whereby there is an iterative revisiting of topics, subjects or themes throughout the course.
+You will build new knowledge on prior knowledge and achieve better understanding by exploring topics at deepening levels and in more complexity.
 Examples of this are the teaching and practical application of frameworks for practice; working with video to reflect on effective communication; and the development of critical reflection skills.

 Aims of the course